-The College Senior Common Room (SCR) exists in order to provide a congenial social environment for the academic members of the College community.
+The College Senior Common Room (SCR) exists in order to provide a friendly social environment for the academic members of the College community.

-The activities of the SCR centre around dining rights.
+The activities of the SCR centre around dining together.
 There is also a termly programme of social and academic events, and a Common Room with various facilities and which provides daily and weekly newspapers together with some journals.

-All academic appointments to the College, together with a number of other appointments gain membership of the SCR.
+All academic appointments to the College, together with a number of other appointments and College members, gain membership of the SCR.
 Other members may also be elected.
 New members (such as visiting colleagues working with you on a project) can be proposed to the Steward and will be considered at the meetings at the start of each term.

-A termly meeting of the SCR takes place every term in 0th Week (usually on Wednesday at 17.30).
+A termly meeting of the SCR takes place every term in 0th Week (usually on Wednesday at 17.45).
 The meeting is chaired by the SCR Steward, and the purpose of the meeting is to raise, discuss and determine issues relating to the smooth running of the SCR and to enjoy some commensality together.

 Meals, guest nights and special events

 As a full member of the SCR you will be entitled to have lunch and dinner whenever there is common table.
 The meal is free but there will be a charge for all wines and spirits consumed.
 Appendix One (below) sets out the more detailed College dining arrangements, including special events and guest nights.
 Those who are not full members may have a restricted number of free meals.

 Senior Common Room

 For security reasons, it is helpful if the SCR is kept locked after dinner periods.
 It is open during working hours.
 The Porter will unlock it for you if requested.

-As well as SCR charges for drinks and guests at meals, monthly battels from the College may include other items, such as wine purchases and book purchases under the Blackwell’s agreement.
+As well as SCR charges for drinks and guests at meals, monthly battels from the College may include other items, such as wine purchases (from the College Wine Cellar).